-The works improved the woodland?s ecological value by opening up the canopy in this wooded area, re-na turalising the stream banks, providing new wetlands and improving the water quality (see figure 2).
-Therefore as well as an increase in wetland biodiversity ground flora and associated species have become more diverse.

-Figure 2.
-Construction of wetland Opening the woodland has also served to reduce fly-tipping and anti-social behaviour and thus make the woodland a better amenity feature.
-Work is ongoing to improve access and create interpretation for this site.
+Figure 2 Construction of wetland The works improved the woodland's ecological value by opening up the canopy in this wooded area, re-naturalising the stream banks, providing new wetlands and improving the water quality (see figure 2).
+Therefore as well as an increase in wetland biodiversity, ground flora and associated species have become more diverse.
+Opening the woodland has also served to reduce fly-tipping and anti-social behaviour and thus make the woodland a better amenity feature.
+Work is on-going to improve access and create interpretation for this site.
 The project has been developed in consultation with the community throughout, as well as additional engagement for volunteer days, pollution prevention and misconnection advice and family fun days centring on wetland and aquatic wildlife.
 Citizen scientists have been trained, by Thames21, to test water quality and report pollution, and further free training is available to anyone who is interested in helping maintain the wetlands.
-Maintenance and operation The wetland basins that collect and treat polluted runoff are very similar to naturally occurring wetlands and are maintained in the same way.
-This is the responsibility of Thames21 who have worked with dedicated local volunteers to establish and control vegetation and clear litter when necessary (figure 3).